-This journey has produced ‘Film Music’ the first major release of Tariverdiev's film music in the West.
+This journey has produced three releases date: ‘Film Music’ the first, was the first major release of Tariverdiev's film music in the West.
 The recordings are completely new transfers made from original half-inch tapes in the Tariverdiev family apartment in Moscow.
 They contain several versions of tracks which have never been released, even in Russia.
 Stephen and Photographer Paul Heartfield worked with the late composer’s wife Vera Tariverdieva and Konstantin Chernozantonsky using Tariverdiev’s original Hungarian reel to reel machine to make the transfers for this release.

 The songs have been chosen for Earth Recordings by Vera and Stephen and are published by Stephen’s publishing company Antique Beat.
 They are thematically programmed around Vera’s intimate knowledge of her husband’s music.
 It is with her blessing and dedication to see his legacy live on that we are able to bring his music to new audiences.

 Born in 1931 in Tbilisi, Georgian SSR to Armenian parents, Tariverdiev was a highly esteemed artist remembered for his work in film and music in Russia.
 His repertoire includes scoring for successful cult TV films ‘Seventeen Moments Of Spring’ a 1973 twelve-part Soviet television series based on the novel of the same title by Yulian Semyonov and the romantic comedy ‘The Irony Of Fate’ (1976), one of the most famous and popular Soviet television productions ever made.
 Both programmes remain highly regarded with the latter regularly being aired on national television at Christmas.